bobfoster/peggen/README.md

 ==============

 The first thing to say about error handling is, peggen isn't very good at it.
-When a grammar doesn't match, peggen produces one error message, "Syntax error" with a pointer to the approximate position in the input where the parse failed.
-(Also, when a grammar uses undefined rules, peggen produces one error message per undefined rule, indicating the position at which it was first used.)
+When a grammar doesn't parse, peggen and its generated grammars produce one "Syntax error" with a pointer to the position in the input where the error was detected.
+When a grammar uses undefined rules, peggen produces one error message per undefined rule, indicating the position at which it was first used.

 It is possible to improve, at least, the number of errors detected, by using the special $Error rule. $Error always matches and, as a